-- Grease the two O-rings of the sensor with the silicon lubricant. - Introduce the sensor in the through-hull. - Gently screw the sensor nut until you feel a slight resistance. - Then rotate the body of the sensor to position the fool proofing notch as shown in figure 5. - Manually tighten the nut, to the thread root.
+- Grease the two O-rings of the sensor with the silicon lubricant. - Introduce the sensor in the through-hull. - Gently screw the sensor nut until you feel a slight resistance. - Then rotate the body of the sensor to position the foolproofing notch in its slot. - Manually tighten the nut, to the thread root.

-Antifouling: the immersed surfaces of the speedometer log sensor will rapidly become covered with algae and seashells.
+Antifouling : the immersed surfaces of the speedometer log sensor will rapidly become covered with algae and seashells.
 Protect these surfaces using a thin coat of antifouling to guarantee the performance of your instruments.

-CAUTION:
+CAUTION :